krikinlive/LoL-2022-dataset-analysis/README.md

-# Leauge Of Legends 2022 Data Set Analysis
+# Leauge Of Legends 2022 Data Set Analysis - How Can Early Game Features and Positions of The Players Help Us Predicit Their Final Kills
-This is the project I've been working for my class DSC80 at UCSD.
-The main theme of the project is to see how certain early game features can help predict the players final kill count.
+by: Roman Lysenko; email: rlysenko@ucsd.edu